jvirtanen/fields/README.md

 Sheets
 ======

-Sheets is a simple and fast C library for reading tabular text formats, such as CSV and TSV.
+Sheets is a fast C library for reading CSV and other tabular text formats.

 Features